-In May 2018, Ronnie and I took a 16-day trip around northern Europe.
+In May 2018, Cacaopod and I took a 16-day trip around northern Europe.
 We had several focuses: art, trains, and chocolate!!!
 The last post was about our first few days in Paris.
 We pick up here with more great chocolate finds.

-To me, Paris is the art and soul of chocolate since the trip Ronnie & I took to Paris in 2009.
+To me, Paris is the art and soul of chocolate since the trip Cacaopod & I took to Paris in 2009.
 It made we wish we had a similar scene in SFBA and was one of the inspirations for this blog.
 This trip re-affirmed my beliefs and aspirations with more amazing chocolate within easy walking distance of where we stayed.

 Free-admission art museum